Measuring time in a timeless universe: Measuring time

 where the function \(\theta\) equals \(1\) for the interval shown in \(\theta\)'s argument, whilst \(\theta\) is zero otherwise.
 Evidently, the qubit is at rest in state \(\ket{0}\) at clock times \(t<0\), but during the period \(0\leq t \leq T\), it interacts with the clock so that, at time \(t>T\), it is at rest again in the \(\ket{1}\) state.

 To prove that \(\kket{\Phi}\) is an energy eigenstate of \(\hat{\mathcal{H}}'\), let us first consider how the interaction term acts on the state vector,

 which can alternatively be expressed as

-Note that the function \(\theta\) is discontinuous, and its derivative with respect to \(t\) is, in general, a sum of Dirac delta functions; the delta-function terms that result from these derivatives of \(\theta\) all cancel in the expression above.
-Using Eq. \eqref{eq:simplifiedaction}, one can readily verify that the effect of \(\mathcal{H}'\) on \(\kket{\Phi}\) is
+Note that the function \(\theta\) is discontinuous, and its derivative with respect to \(t\) is, in general, a sum of Dirac delta functions; the delta-function terms that result from these derivatives of \(\theta\) in the expression above all cancel.
+Using Eq.~\eqref{eq:simplifiedaction}, one can readily verify that the effect of \(\hat{\mathcal{H}}'\) on \(\kket{\Phi}\) is

 which simplifies to